WA-A/CRUD-JS/README.md

 # CURD
-It is a site for creating and adding a course according to the information in the form,
+It is a site for creating and adding a course according to the information in the form and validation ,

 displaying the added course/courses,